anr-ru/base.utils/README.md

 lots of auxiliary functions (or short-cut functions).
 You can just start your classes hierarchy from these classes or import them statically.

-There are lots of others useful functions:
+There are lots of other useful functions:

 1. Parsing operations;
 2. Date/Time/Decimal/Money formatting;